 We have a transcending responsibility as leaders to provide for the professional development of our people.
-Our senior leaders in the Department of Defense and in the Air Force clearly understand the commitment this requires.
+Our senior leaders in the Department of Defense, Air Force and Air Reserve Component clearly understand the commitment this requires.
 The Space Professional Development program is on track and already providing outstanding results.
 We still have some hard work ahead of us, but our dedication and energy is well focused on this vital program.